restatedev/sdk-java/examples/README.md

 This directory contains different examples of the SDK features.

-For a sample project configuration and more elaborated examples, check out the templates in https://github.com/restatedev/examples/tree/main/jvm.
+For a sample project configuration and more elaborated examples, check out the [examples repo](https://github.com/restatedev/examples).

 Available examples: